Vanshh20/Stock-Predictor/README.md

 # Stock-Predictor
  This Flask application allows users to register, log in, and utilize a stock prediction feature.
 The stock prediction model leverages an LSTM (Long Short-Term Memory) neural network to forecast future stock prices based on historical data and sentiment analysis.
+Disclaimer: This project is for educational purposes only.
+Use it at your own risk.
+The data and predictions may not be accurate.
  # Stock Prediction Flask Application

 ## Description